Bhushan8554/resilient-slope-3319/README.md

 # Services Table
 <hr>
-The following Diagram depicts the services of our EZWallet module
+The following Diagram depicts the services of our EZWallet modules
 <br>
 <br>